 - In the case of character data types, its strcmp(case_ condition, switch_ condition) is equal to 1.

 - In the case of objects which support the equation like function, case_ condition should be equal to switch_ condition.

-- In the case of cell array type data structure minimum, one of the given elements of the cell array will match with the given switch_ condition.
+- In the case of cell array type data structure, a minimum of one of the given elements of the cell array will match with the given switch_ condition.

-- When a case condition is found to be true then MATLAB executes that statement and after execution come out of the switch
+- When a case condition is found to be true then MATLAB executes that statement and after execution comes out of the switch

 - For it to work properly, the evaluated switch_ condition should be scalar data type or character vector data type.

 - The otherwise block is optional and is executed when no case is found to be true.

 Flow Diagram of Switch Statement in MATLAB

 This section provides the flow diagram for the above syntax to understand it easily.
 If you read each block of statements, you can understand the working of a switch.
 This flow diagram will help to frame your logic and design error-free code before writing it.

 So far we have understood the technical details of the switch statement.
 Let’s focus more on its working.